Astronomers have discovered 139 new Trans-Neptune objects, with astronomers releasing a list of 316 Trans-Neptune objects.

 And TNO has found the distance from the Sun to 30 to 90 times Earth using the Dess data range.
 Some of these objects are in long-distance orbits that will take them far beyond Pluto.

-And astronomers can try to find out where TNO originated, because objects that are most closely related to the Sun are different from what they are?
+The new list will be a useful scientific tool for research on the solar system.
+Because DES collects a wide spectrum of data on every known object and astronomers can try to find out where TNO originated, because objects that are most closely related to the Sun are different from what they are?

 Different colors are expected. have originated in more distant and colder places.
 Places and by studying the orbits of these objects.
 They may be one step closer to finding Planet Nine, a hypothetical Neptune-sized planet that existed beyond Pluto.